The Mews House works with eating disordered clients who have completed often quite lengthy first stage treatment.

 - Support around shopping for food, and planning & preparing meals

-We will expect you to work with a dietician or nutritionist and, where appropriate, have regular contact with a consulting psychiatrist or GP.
+We will expect you to work with an external dietician or nutritionist and, where appropriate, have regular contact with a consulting psychiatrist or GP.

 We will also expect you to attend ED fellowship meetings and to have obtained an ED sponsor by the end of your first month at The Mews House.